 Tendinosis refers to a swelling of the tendons.
-De Quervain’s tenosynovitis occurs when the tendons around the base of the thumb are irritated or constricted; this can cause pain and tenderness along the thumb side of the wrist.
+De Quervain’s tenosynovitis or wrist tendonitis occurs when the tendons around the base of the thumb are irritated or constricted; this can cause pain and tenderness along the thumb side of the wrist.

 The two main tendons to the thumb pass through a tunnel located on the thumb side of the wrist.
 Tendons are rope-like structures that attach muscle to the bone.
 A slippery thin soft-tissue layer, called synovium, covers tendons.
 This layer allows the tendons to slide easily through a fibrous tunnel called a sheath.